-

 How many houses will be on the site?

-As yet we do not know how many houses will be proposed as part of a planning application, however the current local plan provides an indicative capacity of 80 dwellings and the draft local plan tests an indicative capacity of 140 dwellings.
+The current application (HS/FA/25/00219) is proposing up to 65 dwellings, the current local plan provides an indicative capacity of 80 dwellings and the draft local plan tests an indicative capacity of 140 dwellings.

 How many affordable houses does the relevant policy require on site?